aldum/learnyouanelm.github.io/pages/07-modules.md

 The `sort` function also has a more general equivalent.
 `sortWith` take a function that determines if one element is greater, smaller or equal to the other.
-The type signature of `sortBy` is `sortBy :
+The type signature of `sortWith` is `sortWith :
 (a -> a -> Order) -> List a -> List a`.
 If you remember from before, the Order type can have a value of LT, EQ or GT. `sort` is the equivalent of `List.sortWith compare`, because `compare` just takes two elements whose type is